yogthos/yogthos.net/resources/templates/md/posts/2016-06-06-WorkingWithHoplon.md

                 (h/text "Add #~{(inc (count todo-items))}")))))
 ```

 The above code should be fairly familiar to anybody who's used Reagent.
-We define a local state in a `let` binding.
-We then create a `div` that contains an `input` and a `button`.
+We define a local state in a `let` binding and create a `div` that contains an `input` and a `button`.
 The `input` displays the value of the `new-item` cell and updates it in its `:change` event.
 Meanwhile, the button will swap the `todo-items` cell and add the value of the new item, then reset it to an empty string.

 Notice that the button text displays the current item count.
-This is accomplished by Hoplon `#~` helper macro that allows us to easily display cell values within strings.
+This is accomplished by Hoplon `#~` helper that allows us to easily display cell values within strings.

 We should now be able to update our `home` element as follows to have the `add-todo` component show up on the page: